LockManipulator/Locksport/Safe manipulation/Electronic Dial Magnifier/README.md

-To do (in no particular oder):

-1. Fix lag when opening web page.
-2. Use config file to save preferences.
+1. Use config file to save preferences.
-3. Multiple boot screens.
+2. Multiple boot screens.
-4. Dial borders.
+3. Dial borders.
-5. Face styles.
+4. Face styles.
-6. Change and save colors from web page.
+5. Change and save colors from web page.